-An attractive aspect of miR genes results from their genome position. miRNA's genes might be found as a single unit or might be organized in gene clusters.
-The miRNA is an important regulator in biological processes, including development, adaptation to stress, and cell fate determination, proliferation, differentiation, immune reaction, apoptosis, hence their statue in the Diabetes Type 1 & 2, diabetic retinopathy, microvascular complications, cancer, and kidney diseases were investigated.
-40-42
+An attractive aspect of miRNA genes results from their genome position.
+MiRNA genes might be found as a single unit or might be organized in gene clusters.
+The miRNA is an important regulator in biological processes, including development, adaptation to stress, and cell fate determination, proliferation, differentiation, immune reaction, apoptosis and hence their statue in the diabetes type 1 and 2, diabetic retinopathy, microvascular complications, cancer, and kidney diseases were investigated.40-42

-HSA21 miRNAs roles in onset and progression of DS
+Roles of HSA21 miRNAs in Onset and Progression of DS

-Based on bioinformatics annotations it has been uncovered that chromosome 21 as the smallest human chromosome possesses at least five microRNA genes with the 1.5 ratios of transcription level.
-These microRNAs comprise miR-99a, let-7c, miR-125b-2, miR-155 and miR-802.
-43 The abnormal expression levels of the miRNAs encoded from the HSA21 in DS were found to correlate with symptoms onsets and in turn it may affect specific haploinsufficiency-related genes.
-44 Three copies of the chromosome 21 gene, such as DYRK1A and App, in people with DS make them more susceptible to AD and leading to formation of amyloid beta (Aβ) peptide and hyperphosphorylation of Tau.
-DYRK1A acts upon hyperphosphorylation of Tau, but is also localized to nucleus where it may interfere with Tau splicing.
-Overexpression of DYRK1A contributes to Tau pathology in mice model of DS.

-Pharmaceutical Sciences (Indexed in ISI and Scopus) https://ps.tbzmed.ac.ir A recently published article suggests that miRNAs might be interesting targets to mitigate Tau and Aβ pathology in DS.
-They studied the association between miRNAs miR-17, -20a, -101, - well as the levels of hyperphosphorylated Tau in the hippocampus mice model of trisomy 21 the main targets for reducing Tau and Aβ damage in DS.45
+Based on bioinformatics annotations, it has been uncovered that chromosome 21 as the smallest human chromosome possesses at least five miRNA genes with the 1.5 ratios of transcription level.
+These miRNAs comprise miR-99a, let-7c, miR-125b-2, miR-155 and miR-802.43 The abnormal expression levels of the miRNAs encoded from the HSA21 in DS were found to correlate with symptoms onsets and in turn it may affect specific haploinsufficiency-related genes.44 People with DS are more susceptible to AD owing to the copies of the chromosome 21 genes, like DYRK1A and APP.
+These copies cause the formation of amyloid beta) Aß( peptide and hyperphosphorylation of tau.
+DYRK1A localized to nucleus where it may interfere with tau splicing acts upon hyperphosphorylation of tau.
+In mice models of DS, tau pathology is related to overexpression of DYRK1A.
+The literature has emphasized the importance of miRNAs to mitigate tau and $A\beta$ pathology in DS.
+The association between miRNAs miR-17, -20a, -101, -106b, -199b, -26a, and 26b and some of their target mRNAs such as APP, DYRK1A, and BDNF, and the levels of hyperphosphorylated tau in the hippocampus mice model of trisomy 21 (Ts65Dn) have been studied.
+These results suggested that miR-17, -20a, -26a/b, -101, -106b, and -199b could be important components for decreasing tau and AB damage in DS.45